-Bradley is a composer who creates unique electro-acoustic music, often composing for live ensembles.
-He writes for EMI Production Music and 2nd Foundation Music and works in production teams for Film/T.V./Library composers including: Steven Price, Daryl Griffith, Patrick Doyle, and Sheridan Tongue.
+Bradley is a composer and MPSE nominated Music Editor who creates unique electro-acoustic music, often composing for live ensembles.
+He has acted as part of the music team for Suicide Squad, Baby Driver, Our Planet and Wonder Park.
+He writes for EMI Production Music, 2nd Foundation Music & Arrow Production Music and works in production teams for Film/T.V./Library composers including: Steven Price, Daryl Griffith, Patrick Doyle, and Sheridan Tongue.
 He has developed a wide range of skills, and lends his hand to session producing, editing, and orchestration.
 Bradley is also co-founder/director of 2nd Foundation Music and Arrow Production Music.

 So far 2019 has seen Bradley music edit the Paramount Animation Wonder Park and has score edited Netflix’s new Nature Documentary Our Planet both featuring fantastic scores composed by Steven Price.
 Bradley also launched his new electronic music label Arrow Production Music.

-Bradley acted as Music Editor for Claire McCarthy’s feature Ophelia starring Daisy Ridley before working with director Dan Cadan on his project Walk Like A Panther.
+At the beginning of the year, Bradley was nominated for an MPSE Golden Reel Award for his work as Music Editor on Baby Driver.
+Bradley also acted as Music Editor for Claire McCarthy’s feature Ophelia starring Daisy Ridley before working with director Dan Cadan on his project Walk Like A Panther.
 Bradley also composed the score to Dan Hammersley‘s short film Radio and score edited the feature film Blue for Disneynature.
 Bradley continued to produce orchestral recording sessions for 2nd Foundation Music in the UK and Hungary.

 In 2017, Bradley worked as part of a team of orchestrators on Feature Film, Phillauri for composers Shashwat Sachdev & Sameer Uddin.
 Later in the year, Bradley score edited the film American Assassin and supervised the Dolby Atmos dub as Music Editor.